30+ Family-Friendly Activities to Try This Year

 Put your code-cracking skills to the test at Bull City Escape, which offers a variety of games ranging in levels of difficulty.
 Bull City Escape is an hourlong activity fit for the whole family, but probably better suited to older kids and teens.

 Give back to our community every time you book your escape room experience at Escape on Purpose.
 During the checkout process, you will be prompted to choose one of three charities to donate a portion of your booking price.
-As of press time, you can choose to support the Wounded Warrior Project, Independent Animal Rescue or StepUp Durham, which provides free support services to unemployed and underemployed people in the area.
-Perfect for groups of three to 10, escape in fewer than 60 minutes from Mission: Submarine Attack!, the (Un)Common Room, (T)Error in the Sky or – new this February – Star Ship Rescue.
+You can choose to support the Wounded Warrior Project, Independent Animal Rescue or StepUp Durham, which provides free support services to unemployed and underemployed people in the area.
+Perfect for groups of three to 10, escape in fewer than 60 minutes from Mission: Submarine Attack!, the (Un)Common Room, (T)Error in the Sky or Starship Mission.

 Located at Boxyard RTP, Game On Escapes & More offers mini escape room challenges and VR experiences.
 Grab a meal at one of Boxyard’s several restaurants before or after your reservation at the Cat Burglar escape room, or book later this year for the soon-to-open Container 51 room!
 Boxyard also hosts game nights on Wednesdays and features live music through the weekend.